-While in France last week, my husband’s seasonal allergies kicked in.
+While in France long ago, my husband’s seasonal allergies kicked in.
 He hadn’t brought any allergy medicine so he took a trip to the pharmacy.
 By the way, he speaks only the minutest amount of French and he went on his own.

 He cam back very proud because he had successfully purchased a box of allergy medication from a pharmacist who spoke very little English.
 He had understood her that the medicine should be chewed not swallowed whole and that was about it.
 On the outside of the box I couldn’t find any dosage info, just that it was truly allergy medicine and for adults and children over 12.
 He went ahead and chewed the first one as I tried to make my way through the insert in the package to find out how much and how often to take.

 I did finally decipher that it was one pill per day, thankfully he had only taken one.
 This made sense because he was a little surprised that there were only seven or so tablets in the box.
 The symptoms it treated were just what he had, sneezing and red itchy eyes.
 I didn’t read about side effects, I was concentrating on other parts, but within a short amount of time he was feeling so much better, sneezing and sniffling subsided and best of all, no groggy side effects!